lmc2179/lmc2179.github.io/drafts/opinionated_dowhy.md

 Assembling the causal graph

 * The DAG (NetworkX)
-* Root distributions and interior models
+* Root distributions and interior functional forms
 * How do we deal with categorical variables?
 (Look at the docs for this)
 * How to fit the model
 * Root cause analysis howto